In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

 This cabbage roll recipe yields twelve large rolls, best served with white rice.
 However, you can reduce the stuffing of this cabbage roll recipe to make it smaller and steam it with the bamboo steamer if you intend to use it as part of the repertoire of the dim sum spread.

 Other stuffed cabbage roll recipes are quite different from this Chinese cabbage roll recipe.
 For example, some versions of cabbage rolls may include brown sugar, tangy tomato sauce, sour cream, and Worcestershire sauce.
 Another great variation is to make cabbage roll soup.
 The preparation method is similar, except the cabbage rolls are cooked in a soup base instead of steaming.
-You can use a slow cooker to make the soup as it is much more convenient and save time.
+You can use a slow cooker to make the soup as it is much more convenient and saves time.

 b.
 How long can I keep the cooked cabbage rolls in the refrigerator?